1. K-Beauty, J-Beauty and other Asian beauty products

 2. Secondhand and vintage goods resellers

 The global secondhand apparel market is projected to reach $350 billion by 2028, driven by sustainability concerns, economic challenges and a love for unique items.
-And online platforms like ThredUp, Depop, and Poshmark are booming for secondhand apparel resale.
+Online platforms like ThredUp, Depop, and Poshmark are booming for secondhand apparel resale.

-But our desire to keep gently used products out of the landfill does not stop with clothing.
-Niche vintage and secondhand resellers exist for vintage furniture (like Chairish), used sporting goods (like SidelineSwap), and musical instruments (Elderly.com) are also on the grow.
+Our desire to find cool forgotten treasures and keep gently used products out of the landfill does not stop with clothing.
+Niche vintage and secondhand resellers exist for vintage furniture (like Chairish), used sporting goods (like SidelineSwap), and musical instruments (Elderly.com) are also growing.
 This greater marketplace beyond clothing could be worth $64 billion by 2032.

 3. Social commerce-based businesses

-Social commerce refers to a change in retail channels rather than a swing in a subset of goods and services.
-And this new way to buy — integrated online shopping within your favorite social media platform — is expected to exceed the $100 billion mark in 2025 (a 22% growth from last year).
+Online shopping within your favorite social media platform is expected to exceed the $100 billion mark in 2025 (a 22% growth from last year).

 4. Live shopping and interactive commerce